 Now, it’s certainly not something we eat every morning, but when I do cook it, we thoroughly enjoy it.
 With pleasure.
 No guilt.

 And for the sausage use whatever you like.
 I use a mild breakfast sausage and let each person add red or black pepper to his or her heart’s desire.
-And for the biscuits, of course I use my traditional south Georgia buttermilk biscuit recipe.
+For the biscuits, of course I use my traditional south Georgia buttermilk biscuit recipe.
 Use what you want.
 Frozen, canned, or homemade.
 Leftover rolls or toasted, day old bread.
 It’s all good!

 Prepare the tomatoes and let them bake while you make the sausage gravy.